MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 ### Valet Key pattern

-Occasionally a tenant might need direct access to a data source such as Azure Storage or Azure Cosmos DB.
+Occasionally a tenant might need direct access to a data source such as Azure Storage.
 Consider following the [Valet Key pattern](../../../patterns/valet-key.yml) to securely share data and restrict access to the data store.

 For example, you could use this approach when batch exporting a large data file.
 After you've generated the export file, you can save it to a blob container in Azure Storage, and then generate a time-bound, read-only shared access signature.
 This signature can be provided to the tenant along with the blob URL.
 The tenant can then download the file from Azure Storage until the signature's expiry.